ahsr-cell/mSigHdp_pipeline/README.md

 ```

 ### Sanger Users
-Sangers can run the pipeline using the following wrapper script.
-Refer to
+Sangers can run the pipeline using the following wrapper script:

 ```
 #! /usr/bin/env bash